Nerahikada/Starbucks/README.md

 # Starbucks
-An API Wrapper for Starbucks Online Store Japan Written in PHP
+An API Wrapper for Starbucks Online Store for Japan Written in PHP